 How do you measure hotel performance?

-Hotel performance is typically evaluated numerically, in the form of metrics such as a dollar figure (or other currency), percentage, or index.
-These metrics indicate how the hotel is performing in certain areas of the business and help guide property management, marketing, sales tactics, pricing strategies, and more.
+Hotel performance is typically evaluated numerically in the form of metrics such as a dollar figure (or other currency), percentage, or index.
+These metrics indicate how the hotel is performing in certain areas of the business and help guide property management, marketing, revenue tactics, pricing strategies, and more.

 What is a KPI?

-The most important metrics are called key performance metrics, or KPIs (key performance indicators).
+The most important metrics are called key performance metrics, or KPIs.
 A KPI is used to evaluate a hotel’s progress toward achieving a core business objective.
 Hotels can have overall KPIs and KPIs specific to a department, project, or campaign.

 For example, an overall hotel KPI might be your traveler rating on Tripadvisor, and a KPI for the housekeeping department might be your cleanliness rating.
 Let’s say your current ratings are 4.0 and 3.9 out of 5.0 respectively.
 By setting objectives for these important KPIs over a certain time period – say, to reach 4.2 and 4.5 within six months –, you can rally your team around achieving them.

 The difference between metrics and KPIs

 Hotels use all sorts of metrics for evaluating overall performance, but the ones that are attached to specific goals are called KPIs.
 Sometimes in order to understand changes to a KPI, you’ll need to break performance down into smaller metrics.

 For example, to understand how you’ll achieve the KPI of an overall rating of 4.5 on Tripadvisor, you’ll want to look at other Tripadvisor metrics like your ratings for service, rooms, value, and cleanliness.

 Benchmarking is comparing your hotel’s performance to competitors, the local market, or the industry in general.
 This helps you understand your performance relative to others and identify areas that need improvement, as well as areas of strength.